kaboc/sqlp/README.md

 fmt.Println(u)
 ```

-This saves you from making a query and then scanning each row.
+This saves you the bother of making a query and then scanning each row.
-It is convenient, but be careful not to use up huge amounts of memory by fetching too many rows into a slice at a time.
+It is convenient, but be careful not to use up huge amounts of memory by fetching too many rows at a time.

 #### Into slice of maps